larsks/blog.oddbit.com-posts/2013-11-23-openshift-socket-pro.md

 ---

 This is a followup to my [previous post][] regarding long-poll servers and Python.
-Once I had everything working on my laptop I uploaded it to [OpenShift][]...only to find that while it still worked correctly, the number of open connections was climbing actively.
-What was going on?
+In that article, we implemented IO polling to watch for client disconnects at the same time we were waiting for messages on a message bus:

+    poll = zmq.Poller()
+    poll.register(subsock, zmq.POLLIN)
+    poll.register(rfile, zmq.POLLIN)

+    events = dict(poll.poll())

+    .
+    .
+    .

+If you were to try this at home, you would find that everything worked as described...but if you were to deploy the same code to OpenShift, you would find that the problem we were trying to solve (the server holding file descriptors open after a client disconnected) would still exist.

-I finally found [this post][pass-websockets] by Marak Jelen discussing issues with [websockets][] in OpenShift, which says, among other
+So, what's going on here?
+I spent a chunk of time trying to figure this out myself.
+I finally found [this post][paas-websockets] by Marak Jelen discussing issues with [websockets][] in OpenShift, which says, among other things:
-things:

 > For OpenShift as a PaaS provider, WebSockets were a big challenge.
 > The routing layer that sits between the user's browser and your